FranceVisiting.com

 7 min read

-Pursuing our series about Niche Perfumes, started with Affinessence and Sillages Paris, we focus here on another alternative perfumer, founded in the 70s, baptized L’Artisan Parfumeur.
+Pursuing our series about niche perfumes, we focus here on another alternative perfumer, founded in the 70s, baptized L’Artisan Parfumeur.
 More than ever, the craftsman spirit of L’Artisan Parfumeur tends to reach the preliminary inspirations of the founder Jean-François Laporte, who created this alternative perfumery house in 1976… In fact, the new Couleur Vanille fragrance, planned for March 2020, wholeheartedly illustrated the colorful nature of the first essences imagined by this visionary perfumer, who changed the codes of the sector, back in the time when the epoch was dominated by big traditional Maisons.
-We invite you here in a trip to a certain artisanal vision of fragrances… By Alex Plato
+We invite you here in a trip to a certain artisanal vision of fragrances… By AL

 As a tribute to the initial philosophy, the fragrances are conceived in a way to lead you to different explorative experiences, highlighting the beauty of nature from all over the world.
 As craft enthusiasts, each of their master perfumers try to understand, as well as possible, the harmony and structure of their chosen notes, that shift and subtly flow inside their natural fragrances.

-Lately, each home flacon somehow reminds an apothecary den, but L’Artisan Parfumeur’s released a new bottle, wearing a dark smoky glass, carrying the brand’s stamped emblem, symbolized by a silent insignia of L’Artisan Parfumeur House, dedicated to the assumed allusions to craftsmanship and a certain genuine authenticity.
+Lately, each home flacon somehow reminds a sort of apothecary den, but L’Artisan Parfumeur’s released a new bottle, wearing a dark smoky glass, carrying the brand’s stamped emblem, symbolized by a silent insignia of L’Artisan Parfumeur House, dedicated to the assumed allusions to craftsmanship and a certain genuine authenticity.

 This bottle’s signature design is topped by a heavy cap, composed of an iconic heptagonal shape.
 This detail doesn’t simply act as an ode to some understated modernity but as the brand’s distinctive seal, reaching back into its past and striding forth into its future.